 (See also Overview of Thrombotic Disorders Overview of Thrombotic Disorders In healthy people, homeostatic balance exists between procoagulant (clotting) forces and anticoagulant and fibrinolytic forces.
 Numerous genetic, acquired, and environmental factors can tip... read more .)

-Activated protein C (APC), in complex with protein S, degrades coagulation factors Va and VIIIa, thus inhibiting coagulation (see figure Pathways in blood coagulation).
+Activated protein C (APC), in complex with protein S, degrades coagulation factors Va and VIIIa, thus inhibiting coagulation (see figure ).
 Any of several mutations to factor V make it resistant to inactivation by APC, increasing the tendency for thrombosis.

 Factor V Leiden is the most common of these mutations.
 Homozygous mutations increase the risk of thrombosis more than do heterozygous mutations.

 Factor V Leiden as a single gene defect is present in about 5% of White Americans, but it rarely occurs in native Asian or African populations (1 General references Mutations of factor V make it resistant to its normal cleavage and inactivation by activated protein C, and they also predispose to venous thrombosis.
 (See also Overview of Thrombotic Disorders... read more ).
 It is present in 20 to 60% (depending on patient selection) of patients with "spontaneous" venous thrombosis (2 General references Mutations of factor V make it resistant to its normal cleavage and inactivation by activated protein C, and they also predispose to venous thrombosis.
 (See also Overview of Thrombotic Disorders... read more ).

 1. Ridker PM, Miletich JP, Hennekens CH, Buring JE.
 Ethnic distribution of factor V Leiden in 4047 men and women.
 Implications for venous thromboembolism screening.
 JAMA 1997;277(16):1305-1307.